Daz Sampson: Eurovision 2006

 On 4 March 2006, Sampson won the BBC show Making Your Mind Up with the song "Teenage Life", written and produced with his long-time collaborator John Matthews.
 The accompanying dance routine involved four young women dressed as schoolgirls, dubbed The Sampsonites.

 The song was a commercial success prior to Eurovision becoming a Top 10 hit for him on the UK Singles Chart with the single released on 14 May 2006 just prior to the contest.
 Sampson represented the UK in the Eurovision Song Contest on 20 May 2006 in Athens, but only 10 of the 39 eligible countries voted for Sampson and his total score was 25 points, placing him 19th out of the 24 acts.

 Although he finished low down the rankings in the Eurovision Song Contest, he enjoyed success in the British charts.
 "Teenage Life" entered at number 13 in the UK Top 40.
 In the week following the contest, the publicity he had gained from this exposure helped his single to climb to number eight in the UK chart.
-Sampson claims that his performance may have raised the popularity of Eurovision in the UK, with the 2006 contest attracting half the UK TV audience, leading to the highest viewing figures in the UK in Eurovision history.
+Sampson claims that his performance may have raised the popularity of Eurovision in the UK, with the 2006 contest attracting half the UK TV audience.